ta-data-mad/dataptmad0420/module-1/resolving-git-conflicts/your-code/about-me.md

 * Which industry will you seek employment in?: No me cierro a opciones dependera de la demanda.Pero Preferiblemente el sector tecnologico.Creo que es donde mejor encaja mi perfil.

-* What will your future role look like?:
+* What will your future role look like?

 * What is your career goal?: Sentirme a gusto en mi profesion y tener buenos ingresos.